marisarpo/horizons-week02/day2/2_horello/README.md

 basic HTML and CSS skeleton, and you'll be filling in all of the details.
 Where possible, we've indicated where you need to make changes or add code with comment tags.
-- We'll be adding interactive elements such as buttons and form fields, but we're not going to wire those elements up until tomorrow, so for now, most of these elements won't actually do anything.
+- We'll be adding interactive elements such as buttons and form fields, but we're not going to wire up those elements (i.e., make them interactive) until tomorrow, so for now, most of these elements won't actually do anything.
 - You'll continue working with Bootstrap.
 This time, the required CSS and Javascript libraries have already been included.
 - Keep the [specifications][specs] in front of you since you'll need